iseekright/swjtuNyanpass_android/README.md

 Just lanch the app, input your account and tap the 'START' button, the program will begin increase your watching time until 600 minutes.

 About Nyanpass:
 Nyanpass is created by みやうちれんげ in comic Non Non Biyori, It has nothing to do with this program's main logic.
 I like it so it is added.
-Touch the bottom half screen you can hear it and then the program will visit http://nyanpass.com/.
+Touch the bottom half screen you can hear it and then the program will visit http://nyanpass.com/ with POST data swjtu:Nyanpass.